tim50687/What_I_Learned/html_css/htmlBasic.md

 ```

 - `video` - video element.
 By default, we see the image of the video.
 We don't have to specify the `height` because the browser will automatically calculate the height based on the aspect ratio of the video.
     - `controls` - control attribute.
+Add the control buttons.
 We call it `boolean attribute`. `controls = "true"` or `controls = "false"` doesn't matter.
 The present of the boolean attribute represents the true value and its absence represents the false value.
     - `autoplay` - autoplay attribute.
 The video automatically start when our page is loaded.
     - `loop` - loop attribute.
 The video will automatically loop.